-Grevy’s zebra has seen one of the biggest declines in their environment than any other African animal.
+Grevy’s zebra has seen one of the biggest declines in their environment out of any African animal.
 With more and more land being converted to grazing pastures for livestock, the zebra has to compete for both food and water.
 Because of this, the survival rate of young zebras is very low.
 In the past 30 years, the population has dropped approximately 54%.
 In Ethiopia, the main threat is hunting, primarily for their skins but also for their meat and use in medicines.

 HOW TO HELP